dataplatform-SPD-EGAT/.github/profile/README.md

-## Data Platform has been crafted into the Energy Industry 👋
+## 🙋‍♀️ Data & Analytics Platform has been crafted into the Energy Industry
+**Data & Analytics Platform** has been crafted into the Energy Industry

 ![Lakehouse Platform](https://github.com/dataplatform-SPD-EGAT/.github/blob/main/profile/lakehouse.png)

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
+👋 A short introduction: